FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 A small recap at this point.
 We just learnt that minimizing the MSE or RMSE (also [l2-norm] as a fancier name) leads to the estimation of the expected value of $p(y)$ while minimizing MAE (also known as l1-norm) gets us the median of $p(y)$.
 Also remember that our feature vector $\mathbf{x}$ is still fixed, so $y\sim p(y)$ just describes the random fluctuations around some true value $y^\star$ that we just don't know and $\hat y$ is our best guess for it.
-If we assume a normal distribution there is no reason to abandon all the nice mathematical properties of the l2-norm since the result will be theoretically the same as minimizing the l1-norm.
+If we assume the normal distribution there is no reason to abandon all the nice mathematical properties of the l2-norm since the result will be theoretically the same as minimizing the l1-norm.
 It may make a huge difference though, if we are dealing with a non-symmetrical distribution like the log-normal distribution.